nojronatron/nojronatron.github.io/continuing-education/js-testing-frameworks.md

 Chai is an assertion library.
 It can be used with Mocha, or any other JS testing framework.

+Note: The [GitHub Repo](https://github.com/chaijs/chai) seems to have very little recent activity.
+All branches are considered 'stale' and the most recent open PR is dated February 2022.
+This doesn't mean Chai is not useful, but it does mean that it is not actively being developed and could become obsolete sooner than later.

 ### Chai Install

 Install as a dev dependency using the `*` version tag to ensure it is always the latest.